U-Company/python-private-service-layout/{{ cookiecutter.service }}/docs/errors.md

  # Anaconda prefix error

- Probably, you use `make config` twice

     CondaValueError: prefix already exists: /home/username/anaconda3/envs/environment

+ Probably, you use `make config` twice.
+The latest version of anaconda try to replace existed environment.

  Probably, you use not latest conda version (conda 4.5.* and lower).
 You need to update anaconda: